ronnie-issa/BSC-2/README.md

    - Implement image galleries for products (multiple images per product)

-3. **Email System Migration and Improvements**
+3. **Email System Improvements**

-   - Complete migration from Mailjet to Resend
+   - ✅ Complete migration from Mailjet to Resend
-   - Implement React-based email templates
-   - Create order confirmation email template
+   - ✅ Create order confirmation email template
-   - Complete unsubscribe functionality
+   - ✅ Complete unsubscribe functionality
-   - Implement email analytics tracking
+   - ⏳ Implement email analytics tracking
-   - For a production site, you would want to store subscribers in a database
+   - ⏳ For a production site, you would want to store subscribers in a database

 4. **Design System Setup**
    - Establish a design system for consistent UI components